The Subliminal Interrupt Dynamic in Reading & Low U.S. Reading Statistics

 The projections beyond 2020 show that education well beyond high school will be required to be competitive in getting a job that is financially supportive.

-The Magical I Am - Sky Village is a literacy app designed to help children master abstract words and symbols, especially those children who are at risk of becoming part of the population who hates to or can’t read – becoming the adults who don’t like to read.
+Sky Village is a literacy app designed to help children master abstract words and symbols, especially those children who are at risk of becoming part of the population who hates to or can’t read – becoming the adults who don’t like to read.

 How Serious is America’s Literacy Problem?

-The Most and Least Literate States Go to the website, and hover over a state for literacy details. https://worldpopulationreview.com/state-rankings/us-literacy-rates-by-state
+Below is a Map of The Most and Least Literate States Go to the website, and hover over a state for literacy details. https://worldpopulationreview.com/state-rankings/us-literacy-rates-by-state